kevinsogo/compgen/docs_src/TUTORIAL.md

         print("NONE")
 ```

 And then we choose the checker.
 In fact, for this problem, we don't have to do anything, since we're going to use the default checker.
-The default checker simply checks if the contestant's output is exactly the same as the model solution's output, with some leniency with whitespace.
+The default checker simply checks if the contestant's output is exactly the same as the model solution's output, which is what we want.

 So we're actually done!
 Run the command